Also Known As

 Hard, dry manure

-Constipation differs from colic which is a more complex condition with a variety of symptoms and causes.
-Constipation relates to a condition where the horse infrequently passes firm, dry manure.
-The manure may be mucus-covered and the horse will often appear to be in less than ideal condition, with a rough coat and an unthrifty appearance.
-Dental disease and improper digestion along with an accumulation of worm damage in the intestinal tract are the leading causes of constipation.
+Constipation is a condition where the horse infrequently passes firm, dry manure.
+The manure may be mucus-covered and the horse will often appear to be in less than ideal condition with a rough coat and an unthrifty appearance.

 Although constipation is more common in older horses, it may occur in horses of any age.
 Constipation in horses is often related to indigestible or new feed, inadequate drinking water, bad teeth, deficiency of secretions including saliva, effects of medication, swallowed foreign materials, or the bolting of feed by the horse. .